TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-cannot-connect-to-sql-instance.md

 # We ran diagnostics on your resource and found the below steps which can help you.

-## **Cannot Connect to SQL Instance **

 <!--issueDescription-->

-4 out of 5 customers are able to resolve their SQL Connectivity issues using the recommended documents below.
+4 out of 5 customers are able to resolve their SQL Connectivity issues using the recommended documents below. <br>

 <!--/issueDescription-->